MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/event-12289-vss-backup-restore.md

 ---
-title: Error 0x80042409 when you perform a Volume Shadow Copy Service restore operation
+title: Error 0x80042409 when you perform a Volume Shadow Copy Service
 description: Describes an issue that occurs when you restore a Virtual Machine while another backup that uses the Hyper-V writer is in progress. ms.date: 09/08/2020
 author: Deland-Han